Fresh pea salad with bacon

-- Bring small saucepan of water to boil.
-Add peas and cook until tender, about 3 minutes.
-Drain in colander and rinse under cold running water; drain again.
+- Bring a small saucepan of water to boil.
+Add the peas and cook until tender, about 3 minutes.
+Drain in a colander and rinse under cold running water; drain again.

-- Heat bacon in microwave according to package directions.
-Crumble and set aside.
+- Heat the bacon in the microwave according to package directions.
+Crumble and set it side.

-- Combine peas, pea shoots, and scallions in large bowl.
-Drizzle with vinaigrette and toss until coated evenly.
-Divide salad evenly among 4 plates and top with bacon.
+- In a large combine the peas, pea shoots, and scallions.
+Drizzle with the vinaigrette and toss until coated evenly.
+Divide the salad evenly among 4 plates and top with the bacon.